From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 The Six-Month Picture

-- Revenue: approximately 90% of his previous employed salary — and accelerating
+| Revenue | ~90% of previous employed salary — and accelerating |

-- Pipeline: fully booked two weeks out; turning away work
+| Pipeline | Fully booked two weeks out; turning away work |

-- Lead sources: predominantly Google organic and Google Maps; Google Ads used selectively for high-margin jobs only
+| Lead sources | Predominantly Google organic and Google Maps; Google Ads used selectively for high-margin jobs only |

-- Review profile: 40+ Google reviews at 4.9 average rating; consistently ranking top 3 on Google Maps in his target suburbs
+| Review profile | 40+ Google reviews at 4.9 average; consistently ranking top 3 on Google Maps in target suburbs |

-- Geographic efficiency: 80%+ of jobs within 15km of home; 4–5 jobs per day vs 3 previously
+| Geographic efficiency | 80%+ of jobs within 15km of home; 4–5 jobs per day vs 3 previously |

-- Email/SMS database: 180+ contacts; automated review requests and seasonal maintenance campaigns running
+| Email/SMS database | 180+ contacts; automated review requests and seasonal maintenance campaigns running |

 "I'll clear my previous salary within the year and I'll never go back.
 Not because the plumbing is different — it's the same work.
 But because now I understand how to market it."